Back

 You should also provide detailed information about the team: the number of people you employ, as well as their qualifications and previous experiences.

 We recommend dedicating a separate subsection to your top management and key team members to tell about their background and achievements.
-This will help convince the reader that apart from a great idea, you also have great people behind it.
+This will help convince investors that apart from a great app idea, you also have great people behind it.

 Make sure to cover the issue of ownership.
 Does each partner own an equal portion of the business?
 If not, how exactly is ownership divided?